 The digital note-taking software, Evernote, lets users set reminders for themselves.
-Our heuristic evaluation found using this feature to be un-intuitive, with multiple redundant steps and lack of feedback.
+Using reminders is un-intuitive, with multiple redundant steps and lack of feedback.

 Identify specific usability issues with the reminder feature by conducting a set of cognitive walkthrough usability tests, and analyze these for common patterns.

 I took a course called "Usability Testing".
 Being students, my group and I decided to test the usability of the note-taking app, Evernote.
 We noticed there was a reminder feature, and that it was pretty confusing to use.
 We used Neilsen's 10 interaction design principles.

 After using the Reminder feature, we realized we were confused.
 Mainly, we were confused about:

 1. Whether or not a reminder had been set,

 2. What time we had set the reminder for,